What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: Effects of Changing Definition and Orientation

-The number of galaxies that are identified as UDGs when considering any orientation are given in Table \ref{AnyCount} for each environment and definition.
-The percent of dwarf galaxies that are UDGs still increases with environmental density, but the number of UDGs has increased by a significant margin in almost every case.
-The value $\Delta$ in Table \ref{AnyCount} represents the number of UDGs gained when considering orientations other than face-on, i.e. the number of galaxies that are \textit{not} classified as a UDG at a face-on orientation but \textit{are} classified as such at some other orientation.
-Although this value decreases with environmental density, it is present in all definitions, indicating that by analyzing all galaxies in a face-on position, one is likely to omit a significant fraction of galaxies that could potentially be identified as UDGs.
-This fraction can be quite large in the isolated environment, ranging from 7-20\% of isolated dwarf galaxies, but more minor in the denser environments, ranging from 2-17\% in satellites and 0-13\% in the cluster.
-This also hints at isolated galaxies' classifications as UDGs being more sensitive to orientation, a result we would expect based on their more `disky' morphology seen in Figure \ref{fig:CvB}.
+The numbers of galaxies that are identified as UDGs when considering any orientation are given in Table \ref{AnyCount} for each environment and definition.
+The percentages of dwarf galaxies that are UDGs still increase with environmental density, but the numbers of UDGs have increased by a significant margin in almost every case.
+The value $\Delta$ in Table \ref{AnyCount} represents the number of UDGs gained when considering orientations other than face-on, i.e. the number of galaxies that are \textit{not} classified as a UDGs at a face-on orientation but \textit{are} classified as such at some other orientation.
+Although this value decreases with environmental density, it is present in all definitions, indicating that by analyzing all galaxies in a face-on position, one is likely to omit a significant fraction of the galaxies that could potentially be identified as UDGs.
+This fraction can be quite large in the isolated environment, ranging from 7-20\% of isolated dwarf galaxies, but is more minor in the denser environments, ranging from 2-17\% in satellites and 0-13\% in the cluster.
+This also hints at isolated galaxies' classifications as UDGs being more sensitive to orientation, a result we would expect, based on their more ``disky'' morphology, seen in Figure \ref{fig:CvB}.